-- 1. Pursuant to Clauses 4 and 5 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015 - (a) Adopts the Bushfire Local Planning Policy, as set out at Attachment B; and - (b) Amends the Holiday Homes Local Planning Policy, as set out at Attachment D; - 2.
+- 1. Pursuant to Clauses 4 and 5 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015 - (a) Adopts the Bushfire Local Planning Policy, inclusive of the Committee amendments as per Attachment L; and - (b) Amends the Holiday Homes Local Planning Policy, inclusive of the Committee amendments as per Attachment M; - 2.
 Adopts the Bushfire Notice set out at Attachments I and J as a draft for consultation; and - 3.
 Advises the Department of Planning, Lands & Heritage, and Department of Fire & Emergency Services of the above.